zzj0402/node-nltk-java-weka/README.md

 # node-nltk-java-weka
-Image with the lastest Node.js, Java, WEKA, and Python NLTK with all data loaded
+Image with the latest Node.js, Java, WEKA, and Python NLTK with all data loaded